mohsen-azimi/smart-4wd-robot/README.md

 # smart-4wd-robot
-This repository contains the codes I used to create a smart 4WD robot for autonamous navigation and inspection projects.
+This repository contains the codes I used to create a smart 4WD robot for autonomous navigation and inspection projects.